terebentina/flower-power/README.md

 # flower-power
 Tessel 1 code for monitoring ambient data.
+This uses the climate module and a moisture sensor.

 The code is specific to my setup but it's short enough to be readable and easily changeable.